-As northeastern Illinois's Metropolitan Planning Organization (MPO), the Chicago Metropolitan Agency for Planning (CMAP) is required by federal law to quadrennially develop a list of major transportation projects to be implemented in the region between now and 2050 (the horizon year of the current long-range transportation plan).
-These projects are capital investments in the region's expressways, arterials, and transit system with impacts and benefits that are large enough to warrant additional discussion through the regional planning process.
-This group of Regionally Significant Projects (RSPs) must also be fiscally constrained, meaning that sufficient future revenues must be reasonably available to implement them.
+As northeastern Illinois's Metropolitan Planning Organization (MPO), the Chicago Metropolitan Agency for Planning (CMAP) is required by federal law to develop a list of major transportation projects every four years.
+The list identifies regionally significant projects that are to be implemented between now and 2050 (the horizon year of ON TO 2050, the region's long-range plan).
+These projects represent capital investments in the region's expressways, arterials, and transit system.
+This group of regionally significant projects (RSPs) are large enough to warrant additional discussion through the regional planning process.
+This group of projects also must be fiscally constrained, meaning sufficient revenues must be reasonably available in the future to implement them.
 This document describes the RSPs and the process CMAP employed to identify and evaluate them.
-Note that the selection of the final list of RSPs to be included in the ON TO 2050 Update is not part of this document.
+The final list of selected RSPs to be included in the ON TO 2050 update is not a part of this document.

-RSPs support ON TO 2050's principles of inclusive growth, prioritized investment, and resilience, particularly emphasizing the need to use the region's limited resources to invest in existing infrastructure to modernize and improve condition to achieve a state of good repair.
-Projects are prioritized into two categories:" constrained" and "unconstrained."
+RSPs support ON TO 2050's principles of inclusive growth, prioritized investment, and resilience.
+These projects emphasize the need to use the region's limited resources to invest, modernize, and improve existing infrastructure to achieve a state of good repair.
+Projects are prioritized into two categories: "constrained" and "unconstrained".
 Only constrained projects are eligible to receive federal transportation funds and obtain certain federal approvals.
-These constrained projects can help the region meet today's needs, adapt to changing mobility patterns for goods and people, and support economic success overall.
-Projects that are categorized as "unconstrained" require further action such as additional study and/or cannot be completed within the limits of the region's forecasted revenues.
+These constrained projects can help the region meet today's needs, adapt to changing mobility patterns, and support the region's economic success.
+Projects that are categorized as "unconstrained" require further action, such as additional study or a determination that the projects cannot be completed within the limits of the region's forecasted revenues.
 Because the region has limited funds available for expansions or improvements, the RSP evaluation process is intended to generate a list of prioritized projects that help the region meet its goals.

-More than 70 RSPs have been identified, totaling more than \$84 billion in year of expenditure dollars.
-CMAP staff estimates \$485 billion in core revenues will be available over the planning horizon 2023-2050.
-After adding reasonably expected revenues, the region is forecasted to have approximately \$520 billion in revenues verses a need of \$429 billion just to maintain and operate in current condition.
-Remaining revenue would be split between reaching a state of good repair, enhancing, and expanding the transportation system.
-However, the expenditures needed to achieve a state of good repair have tripled since ON TO 2050 due to declines in the system's overall condition.
+More than 70 projects have been identified through the RSP process, representing more than \$84 billion in year of expenditure dollars.
+CMAP staff estimates \$485 billion in core revenues will be available over the planning horizon of 2023-2050.
+After adding reasonably expected revenues, the region is forecasted to have approximately \$520 billion in revenues verses a need of \$429 billion just to maintain and operate infrastructure in current condition.
+The remaining revenue would be split between projects that can reach a state of good repair, enhance, and expand the transportation system.
+However, the expenditures needed to achieve a state of good repair have tripled since ON TO 2050 because of declines in the system's overall condition.
 This highly constrained environment generates the need for strong understanding and evaluation of the tradeoffs between projects, policies, and revenue recommendations.

 Northeastern Illinois does not currently meet national ambient air quality standards for ozone.
-In order to be included in the plan, RSPs are also evaluated for their conformity to air quality standards.
-A future transportation system that includes the RSPs must demonstrate that it does not produce pollutants exceeding a pre-set standard (known as the motor vehicle emissions budget), which is established to help the region meet national air quality standards and is one part of an overall air pollution reduction strategy.
+To be included in the plan, RSPs also are evaluated for their conformity to air quality standards.
+A future transportation system that includes the RSPs must demonstrate that it does not produce pollutants exceeding a pre-set standard (known as the motor vehicle emissions budget).
+The pre-set standard helps the region meet national air quality standards, and it is one part of an overall air pollution reduction strategy.
 When these conditions are met, the plan is considered to be in air quality conformity.
-While this document reports changes in air pollution emissions associated with each project individually, the official conformity analysis will ultimately be based on all the projects fiscally constrained in the plan (and Transportation Improvement Program) as a whole.
+While this document reports changes in air pollution emissions associated with each project individually, the official conformity analysis will ultimately be based on all of the projects that are fiscally constrained in the plan and the Transportation Improvement Program (TIP).